 Allergic reaction to methadone is rare.
 However, patients are encouraged to see a doctor if they experience symptoms of allergy such as:

 If you notice any of these symptoms in your loved one, be sure to get medical attention.

-You’re likely to experience certain effects of methadone due to drug interactions.
+You’re likely to experience certain effects of the medicine and possibly even methadone interactions with other drugs.
 During your medical appointment, your doctor will want to know all the drugs (prescription and non-prescription) and supplements you are currently using.

 Interactions can change the action of one or both drugs.
 Common symptoms include drowsiness and stomach aches.

 Some patients may take more of their medication to get quicker results or maintain the relief the medication offers.
 This could result in an overdose.
 When you overdose, the possible symptoms include:

 - Twitching muscles

 - Difficulty breathing

 If you use the drug without any medical supervision or guidance, you’re likely to develop an addiction to methadone.
 This is viewed as a severe psychiatric disorder, and you’re likely to experience moderate to severe symptoms.